What Do My Scores Mean?

 Knowledge and Skills

-In the Knowledge and Skills section of the PDF score report, you'll see a graphic that shows your performance on each of the eight content areas measured on the PSAT 8/9.
-There are four content areas in Reading and Writing, and four in Math.
+In the Knowledge and Skills section of the PDF score report, you'll see a graphic that represents your performance on each of the eight content areas measured on the test.
+There are four content areas in Reading and Writing and four in Math.

 For each content area, you'll see:

-• The percentage of the section covered by that area (e.g., 12–14 questions would be about 26% of the Reading and Writing section).
+- The percentage of the section covered by that area (e.g., 12–14 Information and Ideas questions would be about 26% of the Reading and Writing section).

 You can use this section to identify content areas you may want to focus on to practice and improve.